-The committed minimum rate corresponds to the exclusion of 20% of each sector ("Under supervision" SRI category), at any time, from the Sub-Fund's investment universe.
+The committed minimum rate corresponds to:

+- The exclusion of 20% of each sector ("Under supervision" SRI category), at any time, from the investment universe of the Sub-Fund. - The exclusion of issuers in the "high risk" and "risky" categories from the investment universe based on the EET matrix.